Search

 • Instant Pot: Set to Manual | High Pressure for 15 minutes.
 Natural release for 10 min.

 • Optional: Sear the chicken in a bit of neutral oil for 2–3 minutes per side until golden brown.
-This step adds flavor through the Maillard reaction but is not required.
+This step deepens flavor through the Maillard reaction but is not required.

-• Place chicken in a pot, Dutch oven, or Instant Pot with aromatics, herb bundle, salt, and enough cold water to cover by 1 inch.
+• Place chicken in a large pot, Dutch oven, Instant Pot, or Slow Cooker with aromatics, herb bundle, salt, and enough cold water to cover by 1 inch.

 • Choose a cooking method: